-Bachelor Nation's Dean Unglert and Caelynn Miller-Keys Are Dating
+Bachelor Nation's Dean Unglert and Caelynn Miller-Keyes Are Dating

 So how did this love story begin?
 According to the insider, the pair "met through mutual Bachelor Nation friends and started DM'ing on Instagram."

 In fact, the former Bachelor and Bachelorette star have been seeing each other for a hot minute.
 "Dean and Caelynn met up in LA and have been dating since last month," the source revealed.
+A new trailer for the upcoming season of Bachelor in Paradise sees Dean joining the cast, which Caelynn is also apart of.

 While the reality TV personalities have yet to share their relationship publicly, their new romance isn't going unnoticed on social media.